Privacy Policy

 Open Source

-WebBrain is fully open source under the MIT License.
+WebBrain is fully open source.
+Version 33.0.0 and later is licensed under GPL-3.0-or-later; earlier releases remain under the MIT License that applied when they were published.
 You can audit the complete source code to verify all claims in this privacy policy:

 github.com/webbrain-one/webbrain